 The Atlantic zone (Caribbean) is a big number two with 34%, the Northern Zone (San Carlos and toward the Nicaraguan border) follows with 33%, the Central Pacific with 32%, The Southern Zone with 27% and the Central Valley with 16%.

 The college of engineers does not give any reason for this behavior and only states that the fine if you get caught for not getting the construction permit, is 50% of the cost of the permit.

-I DO recommend using a knowledgeable construction crew and good quality construction materials because the earthquakes we have in Costa Rica can cause serious damage to you and your family if the house is not build by the necessary construction standards and code.
+I DO recommend using a knowledgeable construction crew and good quality construction materials.
+That’s because the earthquakes we have in Costa Rica can cause serious damage to you and your family if the house is not built by the necessary construction standards and code.
 Be careful who you hire as a contractor and learn how to make your payments to this contractor.
 Do NOT build a house in Costa Rica without construction permits